costoffreedom/costoffreedom-book/book/architectonics-of-power/why-i-choose-copyright.md

 alternative is ridiculous.
 I now avoid ridiculous problems rather than seeking them out.
 It’s a big change.
 It means that when the cost of media is too high, I will do my best to pay up anyway.</p>

-> Lucas Gonze is a product innovator, hacker, creative technologist.